Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 ## Troubleshooting

+### `Python module "psutil" is not installed.`

+Install `psutil`: `pip install psutil` or `dnf install python3-psutil`.

+### Outdated psutil

 `psutil raised error "not sure how to interpret line '...'"` or `Nothing checked.
 Running Kernel >= 4.18, this check needs the Python module psutil v5.7.0+`

 Update the `psutil` library.
 On RHEL 8+, use at least `python38` and `python38-psutil` if using `dnf`.

-`Python module "psutil" is not installed.`
-Install `psutil`: `pip install psutil` or `dnf install python3-psutil`.

-`Waiting for more data.`
+### `Waiting for more data.`

 This is expected on the first run.
 The check needs at least two measurements to calculate a delta.
 Wait for the next check interval.

-A raw or unmounted device is missing (for example multipath SAN volumes, raw LUNs, Oracle ASM disks)
+### A raw or unmounted device is missing

-By default the check only monitors block devices that have a mounted filesystem, so raw, unmounted devices never appear.
+By default the check only monitors block devices that have a mounted filesystem, so raw, unmounted devices never appear (for example multipath SAN volumes, raw LUNs, Oracle ASM disks).
 Add `--include-unmounted` to also monitor them, and narrow the result with `--match`, for example `--include-unmounted --match '.*dm-7$'` for a multipath volume.
 Pseudo devices (loop, ram, zram, floppy, optical) stay excluded.
 Note that `--match` is anchored at the start of the full device path: use `.*dm-7$`, not `^dm-7$`.

 ## Credits, License